AMK06-1993/Helpful-scripts/README.md

-Just a bunch of functions in python that maybe someone will find useful
+Just a bunch of useful python functions